-CLOCK DUTY CYCLE is the ratio of the time that the clock wave form is at a logic high to the total time of one clock period.
+CLOCK DUTY CYCLE is the ratio of the time that the clock wave form is at a logic high to the total time of one clock period

-DIFFERENTIAL NON-LINEARITY (DNL) is the measure of the maximum deviation from the ideal step size of 1 LSB.
-Measured at 3 GSPS with a ramp input.
+DIFFERENTIAL NON-LINEARITY (DNL) is the maximum deviation from the ideal step size of 1 LSB.
+Measured at 3 GSPS with a sine wave input.